The Blueprint for Business Financial Success

 Unfortunately, predictions based on past outcomes will not challenge us enough and will not produce impossible results overnight.
 The process alone is slow and demanding and businesses very often lose sight of what is really happening and important.

-The external factors are oppositely so unpredictable, hectic and sudden that you have to do all that is in your capabilities to be on the safe side when bad times arrive.
+The external factors are opposite, unpredictable, hectic and sudden, so you have to do all that is in your capabilities to be on the safe side when bad times arrive.
 You are the captain of your company and you must take responsibilities that go with it.
 As a business owner, it’s your duty to steer your ship, especially through turbulent waters

 Sound financial management goes hand in hand with good accounting practices